• Skip to primary navigation

 Taler Bibikhana Pitha

-Coming to the Taler Bibikhana Pitha or Sugar Palm Cake, a Facebook friend of mine shared a picture with me a few days back.
+A Facebook friend shared a picture of Taler Bibikhana Pitha with me a few days back.
 He told me that her mother makes it every year whenever Tal is available.
-She follows the traditional way of steaming to make the Pithe.
-I found the details he was sharing (he was calling it Taler Pitha though) really interesting and ended up doing a bit of research.
+His mother follows the traditional way of steaming to make the Pithe.
+I found the details he was sharing (he was calling it Taler Pitha, though) interesting and ended up doing a bit of research.
 I found several Bangladeshi recipes of the Bibikhana Pitha online and ended up making the same.

 %Bibikhana Pitha